AgustinSRG/ImageToMapMC/README.md

 This is a tool for converting images to Minecraft maps, in order to import images into the game without using mods.

-Written in C++ as a desktop application for Windows, Linux and Mac.
+Written in C++ as a desktop application for Windows and Linux.

 # Installation

 In order to install the tool, go to the [releases](https://github.com/AgustinSRG/ImageToMapMC/releases) section in this repository and download the binaries for your system.

+If there are no binaries available for your system, you can always compile them from the source code.

 # Guides